 Tesla’s vision is to create the most compelling car company of the 21st century by driving the world's transition to electric vehicles.
 Their mission is to accelerate the world's transition to sustainable energy.

 This world’s largest furniture retailer’s vision is to create a better everyday life for many people.

-Patagonia stands out among companies for consistently aligning its actions with its mission and values.
+Patagonia stands out among companies for consistently aligning its actions with its mission, values, and company culture around sustainability.
 Their mission statement is “We're in business to save our home planet.”
 However, they don’t have any official release on their vision statement.

 LinkedIn’s vision statement is “Create economic opportunity for every member of the global workforce,” and their mission statement is “connect the world’s professionals to make them more productive and successful.”

 There is no official release of Starbucks' vision statement, but here's one example of what it could look like: “To establish Starbucks as the premier purveyor of the finest coffee in the world while maintaining our uncompromising principles while we grow."

 For inspiration, we are also adding their official mission statement: “To inspire and nurture the human spirit - one person, one cup, and one neighborhood at a time.”

 Disney's vision statement is “to be one of the world's leading producers and providers of entertainment and information.”